ericovis/deal_with_it/README.md

-# Deal With It! :eyeglasses:
+# Deal With It! :sunglasses:
 A Python API for creating "deal with it"-like GIFs